PINTO0309/onnx2tf/docs/flatbuffer_direct_pytorch_regression_2026-07-14.md

 - No unresolved non-timeout regression specific to `fb-refactor4` is confirmed in the 1,120-test exporter collection.
-- The 112 reproduced failures remain inherited known issues; they are not evidence that the current exporter is fully correct.
+- The 112 reproduced failures are the exact pre-follow-up snapshot.
+A focused subset is now fixed, but the complete remaining count was intentionally not recomputed; the historical failures are not evidence that the current exporter is fully correct.
 - Six `bread` model tests remain outside comparison by explicit user exclusion.
 - The seven inherited long-running cases need bounded performance tests or independent optimization before routine full-suite execution.